 Our sealed bid on a property in Newton Aycliffe has been agreed to, the owners do nevertheless have a connected purchase.
 The owners have placed an offer on a property, but it’s not been accepted yet, and have viewings of other flats booked.
 I have selected a high street conveyancing solicitor in Newton Aycliffe.
 What should be my next step?
 When do I get the mortgage application with Bank of Ireland going?

 It is understandable to have concerns where there is a chain as you are unlikely to want to incur costs too early (mortgage application is approx £1k, then survey, Newton Aycliffe conveyancing search fees, etc).
 The first course of action is to ensure that your solicitor is on the Bank of Ireland approved list.
 As to the next steps this very much depends on the circumstances of your case, attraction to this property and on the state of the market.
 During a rising market many home buyers would apply for the mortgage with Bank of Ireland and pay for the valuation and only if it was satisfactory would they ask their solicitor to press on with searches.

 I understand that there are debates on Chancel Insurance on online forums.
 Am I compelled to have this when purchasing a house in Newton Aycliffe? or Apparently there is a law dating back centuries that could mean that house owners residing in a parish church boundary may be liable to contribute towards maintenance towards the chancel within the church.
 Is this suitable for conveyancing in Newton Aycliffe?

-Unless a previous acquisition of the premises completed after 12 October 2013 you may take it that solicitors delivering conveyancing in Newton Aycliffe to remain recommending a chancel search and or chancel repair liability insurance.
+Unless a previous acquisition of the house completed after 12 October 2013 you may take it that solicitors conducting conveyancing in Newton Aycliffe to continue to propose a a chancel search and or insurance against a claim.